For most of us, we have forgotten what we did 4 years ago.

 There are many who have defeated cancers and other illnesses without making it into the headlines.

-The reason we do not hear about them is that they have sufficient insurance coverage to tide them through the difficult period.
+The reason we do not hear about them is because they have sufficient insurance coverage to tide them through the difficult period.

 So, insure well.